Feemiror/TPC/README.md

 ## From command line

-Recommended way of running script is from command line with arguments:
+Recommended way of running a script is from command line with arguments:

 ```
 $ (venv) python TPC.py -h